-Hearing is one of the most important auditory senses for us, but sadly it can get damaged at any point in our life.
-Therefore, hearing health is one of the prerequisites of having a normal life and getting on with things comfortably.
+Hearing is one of the essential auditory senses for us, but sadly it can get damaged at any point in our life.
+Therefore, hearing health is one of the prerequisites of everyday life and getting on with things comfortably.
 Especially people in the music sector need perfect hearing health more than anyone else, as they have to listen properly to what they are trying to create.
 So, suppose if any musician or music producer faces hearing loss to some degree.
-In that case, it is important to take measures to prevent further problems that affect your work and daily life.
-Still, your career is completely dependent on your hearing ability if you are a music producer.
+In that case, it is vital to take measures to prevent further problems that affect your work and daily life.
+Still, your career is entirely dependent on your hearing ability if you are a music producer.

 How Hearing Loss Affects Musicians